AngusJohnson/Clipper2/Docs/readme.md

 ### PreserveCollinear property:

 This property only pertains to **closed paths** in clipping solutions.
 Paths will sometimes have consecutive segments that make a single straight edge, and where shared vertices can be removed without altering path shape.
-This removal simplifies path definitions and is usually the preferred option, though not always.
-However whenever solutions contain **spikes** from consecutive edges reversing back on each other, these spikes will always be removed irrespective of whether ``PreserveCollinear`` is enabled or disabled.<br>
+This removal simplifies path definitions and is often preferred in clipping solutions.
+However whenever raw clipping produces **spikes** from consecutive edges reversing back on each other, these will always be removed from final solutions (even when ``PreserveCollinear`` is enabled).<br>

 Example:

+	Path64 okPath = MakePath(new int[] { 10,10, 50,10, 100,10, 100,100, 10,100 }));
-	Path64 badPath = MakePath(new int[] { 270, 230160, 230160, 160270, 160270, 2010, 2010, 7060, 7060, 14010, 14010, 20270, 20 }));
+	Path64 spikePath = MakePath(new int[] { 10,10, 110,10, 100,10, 100,100, 10,100 }));

 ### Examples of using library functions: